France have to be favourites for Euro 2020, despite what the bookies say

 Only Blaise Matuidi and Samuel Umtiti of the World Cup final starters are no longer in the squad and the centre-back has been displaced from the Barcelona team by a fellow Frenchman, Clement Lenglet.
 Hugo Lloris may be slightly past his best but another 34-year-old, Olivier Giroud, remains a timeless paradox: a substitute at club level but integral to an attack where he acts as a facilitator to Antoine Griezmann and Mbappe.
 In those two, plus Paul Pogba, France may possess three genuinely world-class progressive players, which few others do, but they are allied with one of the game’s outstanding defensive midfielders, in N’Golo Kante, and centre-backs, in Raphael Varane.
 Didier Deschamps’ defensive resources are such that Wesley Fofana is not even guaranteed a place in their Under-21 team.
 Aymeric Laporte remains uncapped.
 Dayot Upamecano, the most coveted young centre-back in the world, might not be in the final squad: three-quarters of Bayern Munich’s back four next season may be French: Lucas Hernandez, Benjamin Pavard and Upamecano.

-SEE LE BLEUS' SQUAD France Euro 2020 squad: The complete line-up for March's internationals
+SEE LES BLEUS' SQUAD France Euro 2020 squad: The complete line-up for March's internationals

 It can be simplistic to judge a national team on the basis of the clubs their players represent, but in this instance, it provides a guide.
 Deschamps’ current group includes three players each from Bayern, Chelsea and Tottenham, two apiece from Barcelona, Real Madrid, Manchester United and Paris Saint-Germain and one apiece from Atletico Madrid and Juventus.
 Four of the seven most expensive players ever are French.
 No one else has as much pedigree.